C/1702 H1

-C/1702 H1 (also known as "the comet of 1702") is a comet discovered by Maria Margaretha Kirch in Germany on April 20, 1702.
+C/1702 H1, also known as the "Comet of 1702", is a comet discovered by Francesco Bianchini and Giacomo Filippo Maraldi in Rome, then part of the Papal States, on April 20, 1702.

 1702 apparition

-Kirch discovered the comet on April 20, 1702.
+Bianchini and Maraldi discovered the comet on April 20, 1702.
 The comet was a short distance above the horizon and was said to resemble a "nebulous star".

-An independent discovery was made by Philippe de La Hire (Paris, France) on April 24.
+The comet was independently discovered by Maria Margaretha Kirch (Berlin, Prussia) on April 21, and by Philippe de La Hire (Paris, France) on April 24.

 The last observation of the comet was made by Bianchini and Maraldi on May 5, 1702.

 Orbit

 Very similar parabolic orbits were computed for C/1702 H1 by Nicolas Louis de Lacaille (1761) and Johann Karl Burckhardt (1807).